 I made this as a Finnish national-romantic theme with our national bird Whooper Swan (“laulujoutsen”) having our national instrument, kantele, as a wing.
 There is also a stamp with this motif I designed for a competition.

 I saw the Sprite in my dream on December 2002 (the comic book image where the sprite and the swan meet).
-I woke up and drew it so I could remember it.

 an etching aquatint: A Garden of Stars (2009), 11×25 cm